TemmyNetGuard/asymmetric-encryption-lab/README.md

 ## What is Asymmetric Encryption?
 Asymmetric encryption uses two mathematically related keys:
-- **Public Key** — shared openly, used to encrypt data
+- **Public Key** - shared openly, used to encrypt data
-- **Private Key** — kept secret, used to decrypt data
+- **Private Key** - kept secret, used to decrypt data

 A message encrypted with the public key can only be decrypted with the corresponding private key.
-A common example is **RSA (Rivest–Shamir–Adleman)**.
+A common example is **RSA (Rivest-Shamir-Adleman)**.

 ---

 ## Steps

-### Step 1 — Generate a Private Key
+### Step 1 - Generate a Private Key
 A 2048-bit RSA private key was generated:
 ```bash
 openssl genpkey -algorithm RSA -out private.pem -pkeyopt rsa_keygen_bits:2048